-We are immensely honoured to serve this Institute in our leadership capacities, and grateful to our naming donors, Gail and David O'Brien, for their vision and for understanding the value of our collective efforts to improve public health through research excellence.
 We are proud to serve the Institute's dedicated members: their contributions of passion, energy, and creativity, and their individual and collaborative research endeavours, are the life force of the O'Brien Institute.

 Finally, the excellence that we strive for and achieve as an Institute is possible thanks to the efforts and dedication of our Operations and Communications teams.
 We appreciate all they do and acknowledge that this report would not have been possible without them.
-We are excited to be part of an incredible community of scholars, citizens, health practitioners and governmental, nongovernmental and business leaders working together to solve the greatest public health challenges.
+We are excited to be part of an incredible community of scholars, citizens, health practitioners and governmental, non-governmental and business leaders working together to solve the greatest public health challenges.